-If your idea of a Sunday drive includes scenic highways and the occasional bird-call, it's time to take it to the wilds.
-Kootenay Rockies-style.
-Shift into gear with a three-pronged excursion that links both Yoho and Kootenay National Parks with neighbouring Banff; dubbed the “Golden Triangle” -- this well-tread stretch blends natural wonder, soothing hot springs and the quaint Rocky Mountain communities of Golden, Field, Banff and Radium Hot Springs.
+If your idea of a Sunday drive includes scenic highways and the occasional bird-call, it’s time to take it to the wilds; Kootenay Rockies-style.
+Shift into gear with a three pronged excursion that links both Yoho and Kootenay National Parks with neighbouring Banff; dubbed the “Golden Triangle“.
+This well-tread stretch blends natural wonder, soothing hot springs and the unique Canadian Rocky Mountain communities of Golden, Field, Banff and Radium Hot Springs.

-Plus we offer 7 other ‘Road Trip’ suggestions for getting around the Kootenays, including an the multi-province Rockies and Ranchlands that loops around the Canadian Rocky Mountains or the popular Kootenay Hot Springs Route, that visit the therapeutic warm, mineral rich water at some of the most enticing natural hot springs pools in BC.
+Plus we offer 14 other ‘Road Trip‘ suggestions for getting around the Kootenays, including an the multi-province Rockies and Ranchlands that loops around the Canadian Rocky Mountains or the popular Kootenay Hot Springs Route, that visit the therapeutic warm, mineral rich water at some of the most enticing natural hot springs pools in BC.

 Know Before You Go – Upcoming travel plans?
 Living in the mountains can come with unexpected changes in weather patterns.
 Even in the warmer months, it is very important to check highway conditions and travel advisories.
 Drive BC is a great resource with real-time webcams and road statuses.

 ~ 4 Reasons to Drive BC’s Hidden Route: The Slocan Valley

 ~ Cool Ways to Travel in the Kootenays

 ~ Getting into Hot Water: Kootenay Hot Springs

 ~ A Kootenay Coffee Road Trip: Meet the Locals